Donkeys as guards

 - The Donkey Society of New Zealand and the RNZSPCA do not encourage this practice.
 Invariably the donkey’s feet are neglected and they suffer founder from the high-quality pasture feed to fatten the bulls.
 This causes the animal great discomfort.

 - Donkeys are sometimes used to teach other animals like calves or foals to lead.

 - The donkey is fitted with a strong soft leather collar 1.4m long and 700mm wide with a large ring on it to fasten the pupil.
 The donkey wears a plain headstall.

-- There must be a good chain 2.5m long with a swivel and a snap hook at each end to attach pupil to donkey.
+- There must be a good chain 2.5m long with a swivel and a snap hook at each end to attach the pupil to the donkey.
 Over a period of days, with careful supervision, the pupil learns to follow the donkey as it is pulled along.